 Romans 8 is one of the best loved chapters in the Bible.
 It describes some of many benefits the Triune God blesses us with and it is the chapter that mentions the Holy Spirit most.
 Meditate with me on these ways that God helps Christ’s followers.
 I punctuate my comments with hymn fragments to help us praise and thank the Lord!

-- Christ takes away all condemnation and frees us from the law of sin and death.2 Jesus’ death and resurrection save us from eternal separation from God.
+Christ takes away all condemnation and frees us from the law of sin and death.2 Jesus’ death and resurrection save us from eternal separation from God.
 Sadly, believers still stumble, fall, and sin.
 Abraham lied about his wife; David committed adultery; Peter tried to kill a man with his sword.
 We may suffer consequences because of our sins, but never condemnation.
-We are weak and memories of our sins can make us feel so ashamed that we do not come back to God for pardon and cleansing.
-We must remember that Christ’s doing, dying, and rising in our place turns away God’s wrath from Jesus’ followers forever.
+We are weak and memories of our sins can make us feel so ashamed that we may dread coming back to God for pardon and cleansing.
+But we must remember that Christ’s doing, dying, and rising in our place turns away God’s wrath from Jesus’ followers forever.
 Then we need to confess our sins again, turn away from them again, and receive God’s mercy again all through this life.

 Bearing shame and scoffing rude, In my place condemned He stood; Sealed my pardon with His blood.
 Hallelujah!
 What a Savior!3